Struggling offense puts LA Rams on brink of missing playoffs

 STOCK DOWN

-The Rams gave the ball away only once against Seattle, but it was an atrocious interception that Goff called “really dumb.”
+Goff, the NFL’s leader in turnovers since 2019, gave away the ball only once against Seattle, but it was an atrocious interception that he called “really dumb.”
 Otherwise, Goff and his receivers were unable to do much against the NFL’s worst pass defense, managing just 216 net yards passing despite several big catches by Cooper Kupp and Robert Woods.
 Goff’s offensive line also wasn’t dominant against the Seahawks’ normally unimpressive pass rush, allowing three sacks and 10 quarterback hurries.
+It’s extremely unclear whether Wolford will be able to change anything.

 INJURED

-Goff has never missed a game due to injury in his five-year NFL career.
-Henderson hasn’t missed a game this season.
+Goff will miss a game due to injury for the first time in his five-year NFL career.
+Henderson will miss his first game this season.
+The Rams also will open the 21-day window for the return of left tackle Andrew Whitworth, who hopes to play if the Rams make the playoffs.

 KEY NUMBER

-0 — The number of NFL snaps taken by Goff’s backup, John Wolford.
+0 — The number of NFL snaps taken by Wolford.
 He excelled in the AAF in 2019 after leaving Wake Forest in 2017, but the fleet-footed, 6-foot-1 passer hasn’t received any playing time from McVay in two years, even late in a handful of comfortable wins this season.

 NEXT STEPS